djalbat/easy/README.md

 - `setScrollTop`
 - `setScrollLeft`

-Both the `window` and `document` singletons have the following two methods, which are identical to the corresponding ones described above.
-That is, along with `events` and `handler` arguments they take a third, optional `namespace argument`:
+Both the `window` and `document` singletons have the following methods, which are identical to the corresponding ones described above:

 - `on`
 - `off`